SPPHOfficial/PROJECT-BRUTAL-PERF/README.md

 - Dont put any performance module after installation.
 - Not a build.prop modification.

+# Can't install on magisk
+If your facing an error while installing on magisk like this picture on link ( https://telegra.ph/file/20648760a732113a1f7e6.jpg ))

+Just follow this video fix tutorial on link ( https://telegra.ph/file/4b5343b4dae5428a3b600.mp4 )

 # Join
 TG : @SUPERPROPSPH | @SPPHGROUP